snowball-tools/nextjs-test-package-managers-docker-example-apps/README.md

 # nextjs-package-manager-example-app

-branch: `main`
+branch: `nextjs-package-manager/npm`

 This repo is for testing building `Next.js` app with different package managers.
-Each branch can be used to test different package managers.
+This branch uses [npm](https://www.npmjs.com/) as the package manager.

 ## Getting Started